 Protecting cancer patients during COVID-19

 Cancer patients are one of the more vulnerable demographics during the time of the COVID-19 pandemic.
-This sub-project focuses on two main ideas: the world's first clinical trial led by Dr. Rebecca Auer, aiming to protect cancer patients from COVID-19 by boosting their immune systems, as well as Canadian hospitals and how they are accommodating cancer patients.
+This sub-project focuses on Canadian provinces and how they are accommodating cancer patients, and was inspired by the world's first clinical trial led by Dr. Rebecca Auer, which aimed to protect cancer patients from COVID-19 by boosting their immune systems.